PetraMoser/Patent/README.md

 # Pirates and Patents Replication File

-This repository contains historical patent data and replication code for the book *"PIRATES AND PATENTS: THE ROLE OF INTELLECTUAL PROPERTY IN THE DEVELOPMENT OF THE WESTERN WORLD"* by Petra Moser
+This repository contains historical data on innovations (including exhibits at world fairs and patents), as well as replication codes for tables and figures in my book *"PIRATES AND PATENTS: THE ROLE OF INTELLECTUAL PROPERTY IN THE INDUSTRALIZATION OF THE WESTERN WORLD"*

 > **Please cite the corresponding publication if you use any of the data.**